5 Very Cool Fall Things to Do in the Hudson Valley

 Chow down and sip at festivals

 The Valley’s amazing food, growing craft beer scene, and award-winning wines are cause for celebration all year round.
-At this time of year, food lovers gather at fall events like the Hudson Valley Garlic Festival and Red Hook & The Chocolate Festival.
-Beverage fans are known to flock to Hudson Valley Craft Beer Week and the Hudson Valley Wine & Food Fest.
+At this time of year, food lovers and beverage fans are known to gather at fall events like the Hunter Mountain Oktoberfest, Nostrano Vineyards Fall Fest or flock to the Bethel Woods 7th Annual Craft Beer, Spirits, Food Festival for some weekend fun.

 There’s no better place to get your Halloween on than the Hudson Valley (remember The Legend of Sleepy Hollow?).
 You’ll be screaming and cowering at can’t-miss attractions like Headless Horseman Hayrides and the Haunted Mansion and Fright Trail.
 Scary not your thing?
 Then be amazed by the 7,000-plus glowing, hand-carved pumpkins and more at The Great Jack O’Lantern Blaze.